 Marla Rosner, Senior Learning & Development Consultant, MSA Worldwide

 Commitment to continuous improvement is essential to business success.
-In the area of training new franchisees, while it’s easy to “fix” a slide here or a handout there, a periodic examination of the whole program is important to support new franchisees’ launch.
+For training new franchisees, while it’s easy to “fix” a slide here or a handout there, a periodic examination of the whole franchise training program is essential to support new franchisees’ launch.
 But how do you know when it’s time?

 1. Call Franchisees

 Call up franchisees who have completed training in the last six to twelve months.
-Plan out questions to ask about what they struggled with when they launched their location.
-Ask specific questions about how particular training topics were handled, e.g., “How effective was the role playing of sales calls?” or “How did the POS training serve you?” as well as broader, more open-ended questions such as “What suggestions do you have to improve the training program for future franchisees?”
-Expect that franchisees who have “graduated” from training more than a couple months prior may not remember details without prompting.
+Plan out questions to ask, about what they struggled with when they launched their location.
+Ask specific questions about how particular training topics were handled, e.g., “How effective was the role-playing of sales calls?” or “How did the POS training serve you?” as well as broader, more open-ended questions such as “What suggestions do you have to improve the training program for future franchisees?”
+Expect that franchisees who have “graduated” from training more than a few months prior may not remember details without prompting.
 Have the training schedule and topics in hand to prompt their memory.

 If you suspect franchisees may be reluctant to share negative comments for fear of hurting feelings or ruffling feathers, consider having a third party make the calls.
 Alternatively, send a survey to franchisees with your questions.
 Know, however, that survey responses may be less timely and may be ignored unless there are compelling incentives to participate.

 As your eyes and ears in the field, and boots on the ground during a location’s opening, field staff are especially valuable sources of feedback about the training that has preceded their opening assistance.
 They are often required to backfill knowledge or skill development that was either missed during prior training or that didn’t sink in.
-Debriefing with each field trainer who provides on-site assistance during location openings should provide very useful information about what is and isn’t working about training leading up to the launch of a new location.
+Debrief with each field trainer who provides on-site assistance during location openings to obtain useful information about what is and isn’t working about training leading up to the launch of a new location.

 Typical complaints about franchise training relate to the volume of information crammed into a series of days at the company office.
 If your program days are overly packed and lecture-oriented, expect issues with retention and application when the location opens.
 Ask not “Did we cover everything?” but “Did we cover crucial information that was ‘consumable’ by the franchisee?”
 You can feed people a banquet, but if they are full after the initial salad, soup and appetizer, how will they digest the main course?